danpark487/personal-blog/2017-04-06_JS_evaluation_by_value_by_reference.md

 ```
 There is nothing you can do to `a` that will change `b` unless by directly changing/re-assigning `b` itself!

-Objects are a bit special.
-It takes a varied amount of memory space, which is why objects are stored in a heap.
-Variables assigned to _primitive values_ have direct access to the value in the memory stack.
-Whereas variables with _reference types_ are actually an assignment to a copy of the reference, address, pointer (whatever) to the exact location where the object is stored in the heap.
-Whew!

-* Illustration: Imagine two notes on desk, one representing a variable assignment for a primitive, the other a variable assignment for a reference type.
-The first, the primitive, answers the question: What day is it?
-It has the answer right on it (Thursday).
-The second, the object, can answer the same question but indirectly.
-It will lay out step-by-step directions (e.g., 1. turn on computer, 2. check Date & Time, etc.) on how to get that information.
-Naturally a computer computes those directions pretty much instantly but there is a subtle difference!

-This distinction means that if __ALL__ data is passed __by value__ (as I have claimed above), then it is because the value for object assignments are actually merely a "copy" of that reference, the address copy where the object is located in the memory.
+For objects, however, the value that is being passed in is a copy of the reference to that object (memory address).

 __A copy is made, it just isn't the whole object itself as it is with primitives, just the reference.__

 It is under _this_ definition of __value__ where some astute JavaScript scholars (heh) have said, "All data in JavaScript is passed by value!"
 The copy being made is just simply the reference to the object.

 ##The Twirl
-Haha, if you had the patience to read this far, you probably have noticed that I just twirled you around a few times and said, "See, JavaScript objects are NOT passed by reference!" through some semantic gymnastics.
+Haha, if you had the patience to read this far, you probably have noticed that I just twirled you around a few times and said, “See, JavaScript objects are NOT passed by reference!” through some word gymnastics.

 In reality, much of the discussion surrounding this topic comes down to semantics.
 I have yet to find an example of a programming language that is strictly __pass by value__ under the classical definition (complete copy of underlying value) or even strictly __pass by reference__ (all variable references modify the underlying value).
 It seems a bit inefficient to imagine the former in a language while almost silly to do the same for the latter (error prone!).

 We have to remember that these evaluation "strategies" are actually abstract descriptions, much like an Abstract Data Type (ADTs), that are helpful in understanding contrasting concepts.
 The actual implementation is a bit more nuanced.
+---
+##Immutability

-In JavaScript, there are two concepts that is worth thinking about to reconcile the problem concerning __objects__: the behavior of reference types (objects) seem to depend on whether the object is reassigned or its inner properties _mutated_.
+In JavaScript, there are two concepts that is worth thinking about to reconcile the problem concerning __objects__: the behavior of reference types (objects) seem to depend on whether the object is _reassigned_ or its inner properties _mutated_.

 Two concepts:
 1. __Rebinding__